 We are huge fans of the Chase Sapphire Preferred® Card and the highly valuable and flexible Chase Ultimate Rewards points you earn from this credit card.
 We’d go so far as to say this is the single most valuable travel rewards credit card you can open and it is an absolute can’t-miss card for anyone serious about travel.

-But first, let’s talk about the signup bonus and card details: Chase recently increased the signup bonus offer on this card to the most generous that we’ve ever seen.
+But first, let’s talk about the signup bonus and card details: Chase recently increased the signup bonus offer on this card to an all-time high!

 If you fulfilled the bonus requirements, the total Ultimate Rewards earned would be at least: